 Rebates for Day Trading Strategies: Do They Improve Net Profit in 2026?

-Quick Overview
+Quick Summary

 Why Rebates Matter for Day Traders

-Day trading strategies typically involve:
+Day trading strategies often include:

 - High trade frequency